BryanBradfo/sketch-image-classification/README.md

 Download the training/validation/test images from [here](https://www.kaggle.com/competitions/mva-recvis-2024/data).
 The test image labels are not provided.

 ## Training and validating your model
 Run the script `main.py` to train your model.
+By default, I compute EVA-CLIP features and then I train a little classification head.

 ## If you wanna try the challange as well